 With 80 championship courses, Naples is reported to have more holes per capita than anywhere else in the world.
 Public courses number around 22.
 Arnold Palmer, Jack Nicklaus, Robert Trent Jones, and Arthur Hills are among the designers of golf courses in Naples.

-For those who want to enjoy an upscale shopping experience, Naples has many options including the Village on Venetian Bay and Fifth Avenue South.
+Naples has many shopping options, including the Village on Venetian Bay and Fifth Avenue South, for those who want to enjoy an upscale shopping experience.
 The Village on Venetian Bay has more than 45 waterfront restaurants and shops.
 It was designed to resemble the architecture of the Italian city of Venice.
-As part of Old Naples, Fifth Avenue South consists of historic and modern architecture.
+As part of Old Naples, Fifth Avenue South consists of historical and modern architecture.
 It offers upscale fashion and jewelry, one-of-a-kind gifts, home décor, artwork, fine dining, spas, and entertainment.